-The Call of Jonah – Rev. Ross Furio
+The Way of Abram – Rev. Ross Furio

 Join us Sunday at 10:00 am CST for our Sunday Traditional Worship Service broadcast live from our Sanctuary.